bright-dev/bright/doc/source/FCComp.rst

     This is a convenience function that first increments up :attr:`pass_num`.
     Then, it checks to see if there are any parameters for this component.
-    If there are, it sets the current values using :meth:`setParams`.
+    If there are, it sets the current values using :meth:`calc_params`.

     If :attr:`bright.write_hdf5` is set, then :meth:`writeHDF5` is called.